 High school program

-While all students participate in outdoor activities, Longview’s arts based counseling program does not require overnight adventure expeditions.
-This allows students to engage in less physically-demanding tasks, which might include pottery and sculpture, cultivating plants in our greenhouse, or visiting nursing homes to read to residents.
+While all students participate in outdoor activities, Longview’s arts-based counseling program does not require overnight adventure expeditions.
+This allows students to engage in less physically demanding tasks, which might include pottery and sculpture, cultivating plants in our greenhouse, or visiting nursing homes to read to residents.

-We incorporate a range of therapeutic modalities including a structured behavior management plan, Adventure-Based Counseling, Arts-Based Therapy, small therapeutic groups targeting specific needs, and individual counseling to promote the mental, emotional and physical growth of each student.
+We incorporate a range of therapeutic modalities including a structured behavior management plan, Adventure-Based Counseling, Arts-Based Therapy, small therapeutic groups targeting specific needs and individual counseling to promote the mental, emotional and physical growth of each student.

 As students gain credit and begin accomplishing academic and personal goals, we begin preparing for life after Longview School.
 For those returning to their prior school, this often involves a few classes at Longview, and a few at the returning location.
-We work with school districts to aid in part/full time transitions, and provide support during the transitional period.
-Our graduates have entered college, technical school, the military, and into the job market.
+We work with school districts to aid in part/full-time transitions and provide support during the transitional period.
+For students who want to return to public school, we provide support to help them make the academic and behavioral progress they will need to meet the expectations in this setting.

+Our graduates have entered college, technical school, the military, and entered into the job market.
 We not only look to acquire the skills and training needed to succeed in the workplace, we address the attitudes and behaviors employers desire, e.g. best effort, social skills, dependability, respect, and the ability to work within a team.